 When an implant is surgically placed how long until I get my new tooth?Dental Implants do require a time for healing, but for front teeth we strive to place temporary teeth the same day.
 Posterior teeth are often left to rest 6-8 weeks prior to placing a functional chewing force on them.
 In cases where the strength of the bone was less, more time may be required (7-10 months).
 We always plan for long-term success and we do not rush.

 How can I get a full set of teeth in one day?Getting a full set of Implants in one day is a huge procedure, but with the use of CAT scan planning we can plan for whole mouth teeth replacements and surgical precision.
 A majority of the work in this procedure is in the planning, but we can deliver exceptional care quickly and never leave you without teeth regardless of your particular need or treatment.

 What is the easiest way to improve my smile?Whitening your teeth is the least invasive way to have a huge impact on your teeth.
 But, we can recommend other ideas such as replacing old fillings, veneers on chipped front teeth, straightening teeth through traditional braces or with the new system of invisible aligners called Invisalign, or more, ask us for options that are best for you.

 What is cosmetic dentistry?Cosmetic Dentistry is to help you be happy with your smile.
 We offer several options to improve your smile with cosmetic dentistry.
-Dr. Shaw, Dr. Bierman, Dr. Ma, and Dr. Crow have studied extensively and have committed a large part of our practice to exceptional smile transformations.
+Dr. Bierman and Dr. Ma have studied extensively and have committed a large part of our practice to exceptional smile transformations.
 We can help you with subtle nuanced changes to extreme makeovers.

 What are composite fillings?Composite is tooth colored ceramic with resin filling that can bonded to your teeth to create a natural appearing restoration.